 Attracting people from all over the world, South Africa has some of the best beaches scattered throughout the country.
-The coastline of South Africa stretches 1,740 miles or 2,800 kilometers.
+The coastline of South Africa stretches 1,740 miles, or 2,800 kilometres.
 Its pristine blue waters, swaying palm trees, and glistening sands are too charming to ignore.

 Whether you desire the perfect waves to surf, want some solitude, or need to spend time on a scenic bay, South Africa has it all.

-Not limited to only Cape Town, here are the top 7 beaches of South Africa you need to visit at least once:
+Not limited to only Cape Town, here are the top 7 beaches in South Africa you need to visit at least once:

-KwaZulu Natal is a coastal South African province and is known for its mesmerizing beaches, savannahs, and mountains.
-A favorite holiday destination of the locals is the beaches of Umhlanga.
+KwaZulu Natal is a coastal South African province known for its mesmerising beaches, savannahs, and mountains.
+A favourite holiday destination of the locals is the beaches of Umhlanga.

-A resort town situated north of Durban on the coast of Kwazulu-Natal, Umhlanga’s beaches have the perfect temperate climates.
-As a result, locals as well as tourists often visit the beaches and enjoy the warm Indian ocean and golden sands.
+A resort town situated north of Durban on the coast of Kwazulu-Natal, Umhlanga’s beaches have the perfect temperate climate.
+As a result, locals as well as tourists often visit the beaches and enjoy the warm Indian Ocean and golden sands.

 Ideal for relaxation and safe for swimming, tourists can enjoy a quiet beach getaway at Umhlanga.
-Many restaurants, cafes, and bars, as well as an affluent shopping center line up the beach.
-Umhlanga also offers a vibrant nightlife and a vast option of accommodations to choose from.
+Many restaurants, cafes, and bars, as well as an affluent shopping centre, line the beach.
+Umhlanga also offers a vibrant nightlife and a vast array of accommodations to choose from.